 Dogs make good companions for people in all stages of life, as they provide numerous emotional and health benefits to their owners, regardless of age.

 For older adults, caring for a dog can provide a sense of purpose and a source of joy.
-Whether you live on your own or in a 55+ community, your canine friend can keep you company throughout the day, helping you ward off loneliness, stress, and even depression.
+Whether you live on your own or in a 55+ community, your canine friend can keep you company throughout the day, helping you ward off loneliness, stress, and even anxiety and depression.
 They also can motivate you to stay active and exercise frequently, which is beneficial for your physical and emotional well-being.

 Best Dogs for Seniors